-The Murrumbidgee valley is currently in regulated conditions, meaning that the storages are being used to deliver a majority of the valley's requirements.
-Nevertheless, individual rainfall events can reduce demand and increase river flows, resulting in unregulated flows at any time.
-Timely notifications will be provided and water users should look to waterinsights.waternsw.com.au for updated supplementary access details.
-General security entitlement holders may also be able to access surplus flows, without debit to their accounts (subject to their licence conditions), via uncontrolled flow (UCF) provisions.
+Individual rainfall events can reduce demand and increase river flows, resulting in unregulated flows, therefore timely notifications will be provided and water users should look to waterinsights.waternsw.com.au for latest supplementary access details.
+General security entitlement holders may also be able to access surplus flows without debit to their accounts (subject to their licence conditions) under the uncontrolled flow (UCF) provisions in the water sharing plan.
 Details about UCF rules are provided below.

-The valley has recorded some 55,000 megalitres of UCF usage to date.
-An improvement in resources due to UCF usage will only be realised if allocations increase sufficiently from future resource improvements resulting in a conversion of UCF usage to debit usage in accounts.
+The valley has recorded some 41,000 megalitres of UCF usage to date (accounts reconciliation processes may result in adjustments to this volume).
+An improvement in resources due to UCF usage will only be realised if allocations increase sufficiently from future resource improvements resulting in a conversion of UCF usage to debit usage on accounts.

-Improvements in general security allocation above 80% total water availability (carryover plus current year allocations) will need to be matched with a commensurate allocation to the Provisional Storage Volume 1 in accordance with the water sharing plan.
+Improvements in general security allocation above 80% total water availability (carryover plus current year allocations) are required to be matched with a commensurate allocation to the Provisional Storage Volume 1 in accordance with the water sharing plan.

-With dry conditions forecast, reserves to assure high priority needs for 2024/25 may be required.
-Each assessment going forward will need to consider the requirements for 2024/25 prior to allocating further water in 2023/24.
+With the potential for generally dry conditions in coming months, reserves to assure high priority needs for 2024/25 are required.
+Each assessment going forward will need to consider risks to 2024/25 high priority commitments when deciding to allocate further water in 2023/24.